-- All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into the setting as outlined within national guidance.
-Visitors will be expected to sign in and out via the setting log. - Staff and visitors will be expected to adhere to any safety arrangements implemented in response to any Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The setting will not accept the behaviour of any individual (parent or other) that threatens our safety or security or leads others (child or adult) to feel unsafe.
+- In accordance with our health and safety policies, at least one person who has a current paediatric first aid (PFA) certificate will be on the premises and available at all times when children are present and will always accompany children on outings.
+All staff have paediatric first aid. - The setting will not accept the behaviour of any individual (parent or other) that threatens our safety or security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the site.

-11. Local Support
+10. Local Support